Shoutout to Stefan over at StreamMentor for the guest post!

 2. Blue Yeti/Yeti X USB Microphone

-Or, more precisely, the Blue Yeti USB Mic for Recording and Streaming on PC and Mac, Blue VO!CE effects, 4 Pickup Patterns, Headphone Output and Volume Control, Mic Gain Control, Adjustable Stand, Plug and Play – Blackout (cause, there’s so many of them).
+Or, more precisely, the Blue Yeti USB Mic for Recording and Streaming on PC and Mac, Blue VO!CE effects, 4 Pickup Patterns, Headphone Output and Volume Control, Mic Gain Control, Adjustable Stand, Plug and Play – Blackout (cause, there are so many of them).

 Hmm, I could talk about this one all day long!